← Back to blog·How-to·6 min read

 Write a thank-you email to [person] for [what they did].
 Make it specific — reference the actual thing they did and why it mattered.
 Keep it under 60 words.

-A few small habits that improve results:
+A few habits that quietly make everything better:

 The meta-prompt